Difference Between Kurds and Sunni

 Many Kurds are directly or indirectly influenced by the Islam culture due to geographical conditions, and researches show that Kurds and Sunnis shared the same ancestor as well as practices.

 However, some Kurds don’t particularly adhere to the Muslim way of life and are more tilted towards Zoroastrianism.
-“Kurd” doesn’t particularly represent any religion but a group, an ethnic group that started to reside in Kurdistan along with the neighboring Sunnis.
+“Kurd” doesn’t particularly represent any religion but a group, an ethnic group that started to reside in Kurdistan along with the neighbouring Sunnis.

 Not only Sunnis, but many Kurds also follow Alevism, Shia Islam as well as Yarsanism, and Yazidism.

 The Sunnis on the other hand are a populous group that strictly follows the teachings emitted by Quran.
-The word “Sunni” is derived from the Arabic term “Sunnah” meaning the teachings and actions of Prophet Muhammad.
+The word “Sunni” is derived from the Arabic term “Sunnah”, meaning the teachings and actions of Prophet Muhammad.

 These teachings and sayings were recorded in a chronicle called the ‘hadith collections’ which is another core book in understanding the Sunni way of life and their religious practices.